Nieuwe-Warmte-Nu/architecture-documentation/orchestrator.md

 Options:
 - Airflow (Works but heavy architecture)
 - Argo (Works only for k8s but seems to do what we want.
 Arbitrary code/scripts is convoluted it can only schedule containers)
 - Celery: Only real options to try out.
-Have not been able to find any big alternatives.
+Have not been able to find any big alternatives except for dramatiq, see below.

 Quick non-options:
 - Keboola (No selfhosting so not an option.
 No further analysis)